telerik/ajax-docs/visual-stylebuilder/basic-usage.md

 1. List with the controls selected in the previous step.

-	>note Save the changes with the Save button before clicking on another control or they will be lost.
+	>tip Save the changes with the Save button before clicking on another control or they will be lost.